sappppeeee/Text_Based_Game/README.md

 # Text_Based_Game
-Imagine if you are summoned into a medieval world as an adventurer, who has been exlporeing dungeons, leveling up and becoming more powerful to reach the end of the dungeons to conquer it.
+Imagine if you are summoned into a medieval world as an adventurer, who has been exploring dungeons, leveling up and becoming more powerful to reach the end of the dungeons to conquer it.
 And you have finaly reached the last level/boss.
 And  you don't know what to expect as your going into theboss room.